 Dental Inlays vs Fillings

-When should you choose dental inlays vs fillings to resolve dental health issues related to cavities.
-The next time you have a large cavity, you may want to consider getting an inlay.
-Inlays usually go between the pointed parts of a tooth (cusps) on the chewing surface, and are slightly bigger than a filling.
+When should you choose dental inlays vs fillings to resolve dental health issues related to cavities?
+Opting for the inlay option rather than fillings allows you to have better coverage for larger tooth surface area.
+Inlays usually go between the pointed parts of a tooth (cusps) on the chewing surface and are slightly bigger than a filling.
 Inlays are best used for bigger areas of decay in the back of the mouth, as those molars have a large chewing surface and get a lot of wear and tear.
 While large fillings can weaken a tooth, an inlay provides more structure and durability.

 Make An Appointment with Us